New

 Every Apple laptop since 2015 has used a haptic trackpad, which means that the clicks are simulated rather than physically produced by moving parts.
 The mechanism became one of the most praised parts of the MacBook experience as it felt consistent, precise, and reliable.
 On the MacBook Neo, though, Apple changed course and developed a new mechanical solution that specifically serves the lower-end model.

 What makes the new mechanism interesting is that Apple did not just swap in the basic mechanical trackpad you would find on a lot of cheap Windows laptops.
 The YouTuber says that the new one still feels better than many of those systems, which is kind of wild when you remember this is supposed to be Apple’s budget MacBook, not some premium flagship trying to show off.
+This design choice also lines up with Apple’s broader positioning, where the MacBook Neo vs MacBook Air comparison shows how the company is separating budget and mainstream machines.

 How Apple’s New Trackpad Design Actually Works Inside The MacBook Neo